feature-hub/feature-hub/README.md

 > is cross functional and develops its features end-to-end, from database to
 > user interface. — [micro-frontends.org](https://micro-frontends.org/)

+In this software, a Micro Frontend is referred to as a **Feature App**.

+### Feature Apps & Feature Services

+A Feature App encapsulates a composable and reusable UI feature.
+It may have the need to share state with other Feature Apps.

+A Feature Service provides shared state and functionality to consumers, e.g.
+Feature Apps, on the Feature Hub.
+While simple code sharing could also be achieved by using libraries, there are features that can only, or easier, be achieved by using Feature Services:

+- Share state across consumers.
+- Safe access to browser APIs and resources (e.g. URL).
+- Automatically scope API usage by consumer (e.g. logging).
+- Share configuration across consumers, but only maintain it once.

 ### Requirements

 The Feature Hub was designed with the following specific requirements in mind:

 - Multiple teams with different technologies and knowledge should be able to own, develop, and deploy composable features independently.
-- Multiple micro frontends need a way to safely interact with singleton browser resources like the URL/history or localStorage.
+- Multiple Feature Apps need a way to safely interact with singleton browser APIs like the URL/history or localStorage.
-- Micro frontends must be able to share state to facilitate a consistent UX.
+- Feature Apps must be able to share state to facilitate a consistent UX.
-  - To enable efficient and timely UI updates, shared state must be accessible through reactive APIs.
-  - Examples for features needing shared state are: a manager for ensuring only one modal is open at a time, or multiple micro frontends all displaying information about the same product selected in one of the micro frontends.
+  - Examples for features needing shared state are: a manager for ensuring only one modal is open at a time, or multiple Feature Apps display information about the same product selected in one of the Feature Apps.
 - For SEO purposes, and to operate existing fat client frontend apps which need to fetch loads of data on boot, server-side rendering must be supported.
   - Because of asynchronous data fetching and shared state changes, the server